Article written by

 Indica strains sometimes contain less THC than Sativa strains and higher amounts of cannabidiol (CBD).
 These strains originate in the mountains of India and surrounding areas and are known for producing sedative effects.

-The vast majority of cannabis strains are hybrids or a combination of Sativa and indica.
-However, even most strains labeled “indica” or “Sativa” are hybrids!
-The most reliable way to gauge the effects of a strain is by looking at its cannabinoid and terpene content rather than the Sativa, indica, or hybrid label.
+Most cannabis strains are hybrids or a combination of sativa and indica.
+However, even most strains labeled “indica” or “sativa” are hybrids!
+The most reliable way to gauge the effects of a strain is by looking at its cannabinoid and terpene content rather than the sativa, indica, or hybrid label.

 How to Choose a Marijuana Strain

 Next, choose a strain according to the effects you wish to experience.
-If you need to unwind, you might try indica-rich Blueberry to relax you.
+If you need to unwind, try an indica-rich Blueberry to relax you.
 If you have an exam coming up, you might select Sativa-dominant Jack Herer to keep you alert.

 In addition, consider other cannabinoids beyond CBD and THC.
 Cannabinol (CBN) produces relaxing effects, while tetrahydrocannabivarin (THCV) can temper THC and relieve anxiety simultaneously.
 Also, consider terpenes; myrcene, linalool, and pinene are known for helping you unwind.